ShivamGupta15347/EdgeNova-AI-Driven-Edge-Orchestration/README.md

-Got it!
-You want a **concise, clean README** that represents your **EdgeNova project**, combining all three components, without overwhelming step-by-step instructions.
-Here’s a polished version based on your references:

----

 # EdgeNova: AI-Driven Edge Device Orchestration Platform

 **EdgeNova** is an intelligent platform for managing edge devices by modeling their behavior and dynamically executing AI-generated commands.
 It unifies device orchestration, AI-powered shell execution, and dashboard monitoring in a single AI-driven ecosystem.